jtangney/gke-federated-learning/README.md

       - allow communication to a set of known external hosts (such as example.com)
     - Egress Gateway that acts a forward-proxy at the edge of the mesh
     - VirtualService and DestinationRule resources that route traffic from sidecar proxies through the egress gateway to external destinations.
+  - The tenant namespace is configured for automatic sidecar proxy injection, see next section.
+  - Note that the mesh does not include an Ingress Gateway

+The blueprint configures a dedicated namespace for tenant apps and resources:
-  - The tenant namespace is configured for sidecar proxy injection (hence the tenant namespace is part of the mesh).
-The namespace-level resources include:
+  - The tenant namespace is part of the service mesh.
+Pods in the namespace receive sidecar proxy containers.
+The namespace-level mesh resources include:
     - Sidecar resource that allows egress only to known hosts (outboundTrafficPolicy: REGISTRY_ONLY)
     - AuthorizationPolicy that defines the allowed communication paths within the namespace.
 The blueprint only allows requests that originate from within the same namespace.
 This policy is added to the root policy in the istio-system namespace
-  - Note that the mesh does not include an Ingress Gateway
-- A dedicated namespace for tenant apps and resources
-  - The tenant namespace is part of the service mesh.
-Pods in the namespace receive sidecar proxy containers.
-  - The tenant namespace has network policies to limit traffic between pods.
-Note that the network policies are in place as defence-in-depth to compliment the Istio/ASM rules
+  - The tenant namespace has [network policies](https://cloud.google.com/kubernetes-engine/docs/how-to/network-policy) to limit traffic to and from pods in the namespace.
+For example, the network policy:
+    - By default, denies all ingress and egress traffic to/from the pods.
+This acts as baseline 'deny all' rule,
+    - Allows traffic between pods in the namespace
+    - Allows egress to required cluster resources like kube-dns, service mesh control plane and the GKE metadata server
+    - Allows egress to Google APIs (via Private Google Access)
-  - The apps and resources in the tenant namespace are hosted on nodes in the dedicated tenant node-pool.
+  - The pods in the tenant namespace are hosted exclusively on nodes in the dedicated tenant node-pool.
-    - Any pod deployed to the tenant workspace automatically receives a toleration (related to the node taint above) and nodeSelector to ensure that it is scheudled only a tenant node
+    - Any pod deployed to the tenant workspace automatically receives a toleration and nodeAffinity to ensure that it is scheudled only a tenant node
-    - The toleration and nodeSelector are automatically applied using [Policy Controller mutations](https://cloud.google.com/anthos-config-management/docs/how-to/mutation)
+    - The toleration and nodeAffinity are automatically applied using [Policy Controller mutations](https://cloud.google.com/anthos-config-management/docs/how-to/mutation)
-  - The apps in the tenant namespace use a dedicated Kubernetes service account that is linked to a Google Cloud service account using Workload Identity.
-This way you can grant appropriate IAM permissions to interact with any required Google APIs.
+  - The apps in the tenant namespace use a dedicated Kubernetes service account that is linked to a Google Cloud service account using [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
+This way you can grant appropriate IAM roles to interact with any required Google APIs.
-  - RBAC rules (RoleBindings) that grant particular users permissions to interact with certain resources in the namespace.
+  - The blueprint includes a [sample RBAC ClusterRole](configsync/rbac.yaml) that grants users permissions to interact with limited resource types.
+The tenant namespace includes a [sample RoleBinding](configsync/tenants/fltenant1/rbac.yaml) that grants the role to an example user.
     - For example, different teams might be responsible for managing apps within each tenant namespace
-    - Users and teams managing tenant apps should not have permissions to change cluster configuration or modify istio resources
+    - Users and teams managing tenant apps should not have permissions to change cluster configuration or modify service mesh resources

 ## Deploy the blueprint